mismith/cavirtex-php/woocommerce_cavirtex/readme.txt

 === Bitcoin Payment Gateway for WooCommerce ===

-A WooCommerce payment gateway that allows customers to pay using Bitcoin via the Canadian Virtual Exchange (cavirtex).
+A WooCommerce payment gateway that allows customers to pay using Bitcoin via the Canadian Virtual Exchange (CaVirtEx).

 == Installation ==